Key Takeaways:

 Copyright protection arises automatically when a work is created and fixed in a tangible medium, such as writing it down or saving it digitally.

-The purpose of copyright law is to encourage creativity, reward creators for their efforts, and foster a vibrant cultural ecosystem.
+The purpose of copyright registration is to encourage creativity, reward creators for their efforts, and foster a vibrant cultural ecosystem.

-It serves as a foundation for ensuring fair compensation, promoting innovation, and preserving the legal rights of creators in an ever-evolving digital landscape.
+An aspect of copyright serves as a foundation for ensuring fair compensation, promoting innovation, and preserving the legal rights of creators.

 What Does Copyright Law Protect?